kasunch/qzeromq/README.md

 In short, QZeroMQ solves the problem of integrating ØMQ's sockets into Qt's native event loop.
 Solving this problem particularly challenging since ØMQ's socket gives only edge triggered notifications instead of level triggered notifications.

-The is nicely explained in the articles [ZeroMQ - Edge Triggered Notification](https://funcptr.net/2012/09/10/zeromq---edge-triggered-notification/) and [Embedding ZeroMQ In The Libev Event Loop](https://funcptr.net/2013/04/20/embedding-zeromq-in-the-libev-event-loop/).
+This is nicely explained in the articles [ZeroMQ - Edge Triggered Notification](https://funcptr.net/2012/09/10/zeromq---edge-triggered-notification/) and [Embedding ZeroMQ In The Libev Event Loop](https://funcptr.net/2013/04/20/embedding-zeromq-in-the-libev-event-loop/).
-QZeroMQ follows the suggestions from these articles such that ``aboutToBlock()`` and ``awake()`` signals of [QAbstractEventDispatcher](https://doc.qt.io/qt-5/qabstracteventdispatcher.html) are used to check readiness for reading/writing from/to the socket.
+QZeroMQ integrates with Qt's event loop via ``aboutToBlock()`` and ``awake()`` signals of [QAbstractEventDispatcher](https://doc.qt.io/qt-5/qabstracteventdispatcher.html).

 # How to use the API?